shariq1989/cookbook/content/recipe/serrano_crema.md

 * 1/3 cup Sour Cream
 * 1 Lime, juiced
 * 1/4 cup Olive Oil
+* Salt and Pepper, to taste

 #### INSTRUSTIONS

 Combine the serrano chilis, cilantro, garlic, yogurt, sour cream, and lime juice to a food processor or blender.
 Blend until smooth.
 Then, add in the olive oil and season to taste with salt and pepper.
 Mix well.

 ### ABOUT THE MEAL

+#### What main ingredients do I need for this meal?

+* Serrano Chili: I prefer the taste and heat of serrano chilis, but you could also use jalapenos for a more mild sauce.

+* Yogurt

+* Sour Cream

+* Lime

+* Olive Oil

+* Cilantro

 #### What equipment do I need to make this recipe?